-Cleveland Park’s housing inventory is an eclectic mix of traditional four squares, Georgians, Queen Anne Victorians, Wardman townhouses, cottages, and even a few stunning modern architectural wonders, including one of only three houses in the world designed by renowned architect I.M.
+Cleveland Park real estate is an eclectic mix of traditional four squares, Georgians, Queen Anne Victorians, Wardman townhouses, cottages, and even a few stunning modern architectural wonders, including one of only three houses in the world designed by renowned architect I.M.
 Pei.
 The elegant Victorian homes dating back to the era of Grover Cleveland are some of Cleveland Park’s most beautiful properties, with those centered around Newark Street and Highland Place being particularly notable for their charm.

 The median sales price of homes within Cleveland Park is $450,000, while the price per square foot is currently $594 and trending upwards.